 There are 3 key elements to keeping your stress levels down with short dog training sessions.

 - Plan your session in advance.
 Take some additional time before your training session to decide what you want to work on with your dog.
 Setting your criteria before you begin will allow your training to be clearer, which is especially important because the length of the training session will be short.

 - Set your timer for 5 minutes.
 Your training session will fly by and you don’t want to lose track of time or overwork your dog.
 So set your timer and don’t reset it for another 5 minutes when you’ve finished.
-Trust me, it may be tempting to keep working on fun tricks with your dog but keep it short and sweet.
+Trust me, it may be tempting to keep working on fun dog tricks with your furry friend but keep it short and sweet.
 This can help with learning retention and future training enthusiasm.
 If you and your dog had a blast, plan to do another 5-minute training session in a few hours!